rydmike/rydmike.github.io/blog_flutter_linting.md

 from Dart lints, plus a few more rules that are important in Flutter projects.
 These Dart and Flutter lint rule sets are built as supersets, with increasing amount of rules enabled.

-Starting from Flutter version 2.3.0-12.0.pre, the package [Flutter lints](https://pub.dev/packages/flutter_lints) defines the latest set of officially recommended lints that encourage good coding practices for **Flutter** apps, packages, and plugins.
+Starting from Flutter version 2.3.0-12.0.pre and thus now included in stable 2.5.0 and later versions, the package [Flutter lints](https://pub.dev/packages/flutter_lints) defines the latest set of officially recommended lints that encourage good coding practices for **Flutter** apps, packages, and plugins.

-Here is the even bigger thing making it the obvious choice.
-Projects created with **flutter create** using Flutter **version 2.3.0-12.0.pre or newer** are automatically enabled to use the **Flutter lints** package.
+Projects created with **flutter create** using Flutter **version 2.3.0-12.0.pre or newer**, and thus now also in stable 2.5.0 and later, are automatically enabled to use the **Flutter lints** package.

-When this is written, Flutter stable channel is still on version 2.2.3, so you will not yet get these lints automatically enabled when you create a new Flutter project on stable channel.
-It is however coming soon, and you can of course easily make your Flutter project use these lints already now.

 You can find the instructions [here](https://flutter.dev/docs/release/breaking-changes/flutter-lints-package).

-Since this lint rule set is arriving soon as the new default lint package for new Flutter projects, there is no sense in recommending any other linter package than [Flutter lints](https://pub.dev/packages/flutter_lints) as a general good starting point.
+Since this lint rule set is the new default lint package for new Flutter projects, there is no sense in recommending any other linter package than [Flutter lints](https://pub.dev/packages/flutter_lints) as a general good starting point.